-Lists · Cloudflare for Teams documentation

 Lists

-With Teams, you can create lists of URLs or hostnames to reference when creating Secure Web Gateway policies.
+With Cloudflare Zero Trust, you can create lists of URLs or hostnames to reference when creating Secure Web Gateway policies .
 This allows you to quickly create rules that match and take actions against several items at once.

 You can create a list by: